Mantlz/Mantlz/SECURITY.md

 ## Contact

-For any questions about this security policy, please contact us at security@mantlz.app.
+For any questions about this security policy, please contact us at security@mantlz.com.